uncensorie/mlfinalproj/README.md

 "Two trains are on the same track, starting 100 km apart.
 Train A travels at 60 km/h, Train B travels at 40 km/h, and a fly starts on Train A and flies to Train B at 80 km/h.
 It continues flying back and forth between the trains until they collide.
 How far has the fly flown when they collide?"

-Success: %green%Recognizing that the time to collision is 1 hour (100 km / combined 100 km/h), and thus the fly travels 80 km in that time.%%
+Success: **Recognizing that the time to collision is 1 hour (100 km / combined 100 km/h), and thus the fly travels 80 km in that time.**
-Failure: %red%Trying to sum the fly’s individual back-and-forth distances instead of solving for time.%%
+Failure: **Trying to sum the fly's individual back-and-forth distances instead of solving for time.**

 ##### Answers